andrewchawk/coq-tutorial/README.md

 # coq-tutorial
-A self-conatined Coq tutorial without any import.
+A self-contained Coq tutorial without any import.
 It proves insertion sort is correct and addition is associative.